ceph/ceph/doc/architecture.rst

 --------------------------

-In the `Scalability and High Availability`_ section, we explained how Ceph uses CRUSH, cluster awareness and intelligent daemons to scale and maintain high availability.
+In the `Scalability and High Availability`_ section, we explained how Ceph uses CRUSH, cluster topology, and intelligent daemons to scale and maintain high availability.
 Key to Ceph's design is the autonomous, self-healing, and intelligent Ceph OSD Daemon.
-Let's take a deeper look at how CRUSH works to enable modern cloud storage infrastructures to place data, rebalance the cluster and recover from faults dynamically.
+Let's take a deeper look at how CRUSH works to enable modern cloud storage infrastructures to place data, rebalance the cluster, and adaptively place and balance data and recover from faults.

 .. index:: architecture; pools